hzFishy/UnrealNotes/content/Unreal Engine/Miscs/Component Visualizer & Actor Selection.md

 > As I found [here](https://forums.unrealengine.com/t/gunrealed-is-null-in-startupmodule/295355/2?u=hzfishy ) `GUnrealEd` is null in `StartupModule` if you are loading it to early.
 > Load your module at `PostEngineInit` phase to correct that.

+More details about it (with an example on Unity box collider 6 faces maker) [here](https://dev.epicgames.com/community/learning/tutorials/KP5p/unreal-engine-extending-unreal-editor-with-component-visualizer)
 # Actor selection
 [Forum thread on it](https://forums.unrealengine.com/t/can-an-aactor-react-on-ineditor-select/143706/3)
 Notes: